Abiola-Azeez/mlb-performance-visualization/README.md

 # MLB Team Performance Visualization

 ## Project Overview
-This project explores Major League Baseball team performance using data visualization techniques in Tableau.
-The analysis focuses on comparing predicted team performance with actual results and identifying trends in team performance across seasons.
+This project analyzes Major League Baseball team performance using data visualization techniques in Tableau.
+The analysis compares predicted team performance with actual results and examines how team performance changed between seasons.

-The goal of the project is to demonstrate how visualization tools can be used to highlight performance differences and communicate insights effectively.
+The objective of this project is to demonstrate how visualization tools can be used to identify trends, highlight outliers, and communicate insights clearly.

 ---

 ## Objectives

-- Compare **predicted vs actual team performance**
+- Compare predicted vs actual team performance
-- Identify teams that **overperformed or underperformed**
+- Identify teams that overperformed or underperformed expectations
-- Visualize **year-over-year performance trends**
+- Analyze year-over-year performance changes across MLB teams
-- Communicate analytical findings using clear visualizations
+- Communicate insights using effective data visualizations

 ---